stacks-network/docs/_develop/zero_to_dapp_3.md

 The Blockstack <a href="https://blockstack.github.io/blockstack.js/#putfile" target="\_blank"><code>putFile()</code></a> stores the data provided in the user's DApp data store.
 You can view the URL for the data store from a user's profile.

 If you tested your Animal Kingdom, you can see this on your profile.
 To see your profile, go to the <a href="https://explorer.blockstack.org">Blockstack explorer</a> and search for your ID:

 <img src="images/explorer.png" alt="">

-In the next section, you extend your Kingdom's configuration.

 <div class="uk-card uk-card-default uk-card-body">
 <h5>App Mining Requirement: Gaia Storage</h5>